uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 ([installation
 instructions](https://github.com/uqlibrary/technology-training/blob/master/R/Installation.md#r--rstudio-installation-instructions)).

-## Open RStudio

--   If you are using your own laptop please open RStudio
-    -   Make sure you have a working Internet connection
--   On Library computers:
-    -   Log in with your UQ username and password (if you are both staff and student, use your student account)
-    -   Make sure you have a working Internet connection
-    -   Go to search at bottom left corner (magnifying glass)
-    -   Open the ZENworks application
-    -   Search for “RStudio”
-    -   Double-click on RStudio which will install both R and RStudio

 ## What are we going to learn?

 This session is designed to get straight into using R in a short amount